 A consonantal onset seems to have been required, but any consonant could appear in this position.
 To date, only the nasal ng and its allophones have been discovered in coda position.

 It is impossible to say where stress normally fell in PT.
 It has been suggested that it fell invariably on the penultimate syllable.
 This is a reasonable guess, but a guess all the same.

 We can be fairly sure that the language had Subject-Verb-Object word order.
-We should therefore expect it have some of the features associated with SVO languages such as prepositions, nominative alignment and little inflection.
+We should therefore expect it had some of the features associated with SVO languages such as prepositions, nominative alignment and a low level of inflection.